Tantas/returnsuite-website/src/returnsuite_website/content/en/docs/concepts/noi-and-cash-flow/additional-rent.md

 ---
-title: Overview - Key Math Concepts used in Finance - ReturnSuite Docs
+title: Additional Rent
-description: TODO - Add a description
+description: How to calculate a property's Additional Rent
 nav-title: Additional rent
 nav-group: NOI and cash flow
 ---

 # Additional Rent

-## How to calculate a property’s Additional Rent
+## How to calculate a property's Additional Rent

 Additional Rent encompasses most of the remaining rental income and recoveries specified in a lease agreement that are not part of the fixed